 Hardware Alignment

-Workloads may depend on specific CPU architectures, storage configurations, or GPU acceleration.
+Workloads can be optimized for specific CPU architectures, storage profiles or GPU compute capabilities.

 Network Design